avitase/docker-valgrind/README.md

 ## Docker Pull Command
 The container is accessible via the [Docker Hub](https://hub.docker.com/r/avitase/docker-valgrind/): `docker pull avitase/docker-valgrind`.
-You can create your own `Dockerfile` and install additional dependencies of your project via `apt-get`, for example:
+You can create your own `Dockerfile` and install additional dependencies of your project via `apk`, for example:
 ```
 FROM avitase/docker-valgrind:latest